sangdth/password-manager/README.md

 ---

 ## Calling for HELP!

+I'm a graphic designer, but unlike many others, I never formally trained at a school.
+Instead, I learned my skills through observation, self-directed study and work experience from 2004.

-I'm learning everything just by reading tutorials and online courses, so, I really need help.
-You can do anything, raise issue, create pull request, or even drop me a message at Twitter @sangdth, you are more than welcome.
+Recent years I've moved slightly to web design, then UI/UX, and last year, I felt in love with NodeJS.
+Right now I'm still self-studying everything just by reading tutorials and online courses, so, I really need help.

+You can do anything, mentor, find bugs, raise issue, folk, create pull request, or even drop me a message at Twitter @sangdth, you are more than welcome.

+I'm living in Vantaa (Finland) with two wonderful kids and beautiful wife.
+I'm taking care of 2 ant queens at the moment.

 ## License